 Liverworts growing on the soil is a sign that the soil is compact, airless and remains moist for much of the year.
 They are usually only seen on heavy clay soils.

-They can be scrapped off, but will return unless something is done to improve the compaction and drainage of the soil.
+To get rid of liverworts, they can be scraped off, but will return unless something is done to improve the compaction and drainage of the soil.
 Dig over the soil and dig in bulky organic matter and even sharp sand or horticultural grit.

 Liverworts can usually be controlled by physical removal, such as with a scrubbing brush, or by treating with a patio cleaner.
 On pots and containers, only physical removal is suitable.